Air Chathams plane marketed for use as tiny home or coffee van sells for $25k

 The 1953 Convair 340/580 aircraft sold on Trade Me on Thursday, and would likely have its wings cut off so it could be transported from where it has been stored at Auckland Airport.

-The main body of the aircraft, or fuselage, is 24m long and the owner was willing to negotiate with the buyer about whether to leave some controls and the pilot's seats in the cockpit.
+The main body of the aircraft, or fuselage, is 24m long and the owner was willing to negotiate with the buyer about whether to leave controls and the pilot's seats in the cockpit.

 The Air Chathams aircraft was originally listed for $32,000 on Trade Me but it sold for the reserve price of $25,000.